 #3| Using The Wrong One

 Yes, there is such a thing as using the wrong deep conditioner.
-Deep conditioners fulfil certain hair needs, some focus on hydrating the hair (increasing water content), some focus on proving the hair with emollients (improving elasticity, moisture retention, and lipid content) and some focus on strengthening the protein bonds in the hair to increase tensile strength and also elasticity.
+Deep conditioners fulfill certain hair needs, some focus on hydrating the hair (increasing water content), some focus on proving the hair with emollients (improving elasticity, moisture retention, and lipid content) and some focus on strengthening the protein bonds in the hair to increase tensile strength and also elasticity.

 Using the wrong deep conditioner means that you’re not giving your hair what it needs and for that, you’re also wasting product.
 At different points in your hair journey your hair will need more water, emollients or protein because it’s structure gets vulnerable to damage by exposure to the environment (sun, wind, cold air, salt and chlorinated water, etc), use of hair tools and/or chemical treatments (relaxing, dyeing, bleaching, keratin).